alexispurslane/embryo-engine/README.md

   minimizing tight coupling or the need to predict such combinatorial emergent behavior.

-- 🧓 **Old things, new tech**: this game engine targets roughly 1998-2005 level computer graphics, sound, and VFX capabilities, while making the most of modern hardware and productivity-enhancing tools like Rayon, OpenGL 4.6[^7], Rust, and SDL 2.0.
+- 🧓 **Old things, new tech**: this game engine will target roughly 1998-2005 level computer graphics, sound, and VFX capabilities, while making the most of modern hardware and productivity-enhancing tools like Rayon, OpenGL 4.6[^7], Rust, and SDL 2.0.
 While big game studios scale the difficulty of their ambitions up to match the increased productivity of modern tooling, indies turn that increased productivity to things with a constant level of difficulty determined by past technological constraints in order to compensate for smaller teams and budgets.
 This engine will employ that same strategy.
-  Additionally, I believe the tradeoff between artistic expressiveness (not visual fidelity) and algorithmic complexity peaked between roughly 1998-2005, and most of that time's constraints on expressiveness were the results of hardware limitations, not software ones.
+  Additionally, the tradeoff between artistic expressiveness (not visual fidelity) and algorithmic complexity peaked between roughly 1998-2005, and most of that time's constraints on expressiveness were the results of hardware limitations, not software ones.
 Therefore, with modern hardware, older, simpler, and more maintainable algorithms will be perfectly acceptable.

 - 🔀 **Maximize parallelism and minimize overhead**: despite the old warning against premature optimization, in order to make my engine as scriptable as